CSYE6225-HariSriyaPelluri/webapp/README.md

 - **Environment Variables**: Make sure to configure your production environment variables appropriately on the droplet.
 - **Database Setup**: Configure your RDBMS with the required databases and permissions.

+## Assignment 3: Packer & Custom Images

+### Building Custom Application Images using Packer

+For this assignment, we are using Packer to create custom images with the following specifications:

+- Source Image: Centos Stream 8
+- Custom images are set to be private, only launchable by authorized users.
+- Custom image builds occur in our DEV GCP project.
+- Builds are configured to run in the default VPC.
+- The custom image includes everything needed to run our application, including dependencies like MySQL/MariaDB/PostgreSQL installed locally.
+- The Packer template is stored in the same repository as the web application code.

+## GitHub Actions Workflows

+### Packer Continuous Integration

+#### Add New GitHub Actions Workflow for Status Check

+When a pull request is raised, this GitHub Actions workflow performs the following checks on the Packer template:

+- Runs the `packer fmt` command.
+If the command modifies the template, the workflow fails, preventing users from merging the pull request.
+- Runs the `packer validate` command.
+If validation fails, the workflow fails, preventing users from merging the pull request.

+#### Add New GitHub Actions Workflow to Build Packer custom image

+When a pull request is merged, this GitHub Actions workflow executes the following steps:

+- Runs integration tests.
+- Builds the application artifact (zip) on the GitHub Actions runner.
+- Builds the custom image with the following configurations:
+  - Creates a local user `csye6225` with primary group `csye6225`.
+The user does not have a login shell.
+  - Installs application dependencies and sets up the application by copying the artifacts and configuration files.
+  - Ensures that application artifacts and configurations are owned by user `csye6225` and group `csye6225`.
+  - Adds a systemd service file to `/etc/systemd/system` and configures it to start the service when an instance is launched.
+  - Reloads systemd with `systemctl daemon-reload` and enables the service with `systemctl enable <service_name>`.

+No custom image is built if any of the jobs or steps in the workflow fail.

+### Setup Instructions

+To set up the workflows and ensure proper execution:

+1. Create a new IAM service account in the DEV GCP project for GitHub Actions and configure the security credentials in your organization repository.
+2. Grant the service account the necessary roles for image building and instance management.
+3. Install and configure the gcloud CLI on your GitHub Actions runner using the provided marketplace action.

+Follow these instructions to integrate the workflows seamlessly into your development process.